Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

 There are a number of ways the end-use procedure can be discharged.
 These are when your goods:

-- are put to a prescribed use - as listed in the Tariff - within the time limit given in your authorisation
+- are put to a prescribed use - as listed in the Tariff in the customs territory of the EU - within the time limit given in your authorisation

 - are destroyed

-Once you’ve discharged the goods you must complete and submit a Bill of Discharge using:
+Once you’ve discharged the goods, you must complete and submit a Bill of Discharge.
+Use:

 - form BOD2 for goods you imported with a full customs authorisation